International Moving to Brazil

-Brazil is the 5th largest country in the world in total area, and due to its vegetation and climate it is one of the countries with most animal species in the world.
-The Amazon rainforest covers 3.6 million km2 of its territory.
+Brazil is the 5th largest country in the world in total area, and due to the characteristics of its vegetation and climate, it is one of the countries with the most animal species in the world.
+The Amazon rainforest covers 3.6 million km² of its territory.

-It is a country bordering the Atlantic ocean to the East and has a coast line measuring 7491 km.
-It borders every country in South America except Ecuador and Chile.
+It is a country bounded by the Atlantic Ocean to the east, and consists of a coastline of 7491 km.
+It is a border area with all the countries of South America, except with Ecuador and Chile.

 Brazil has six different sub-climates: equatorial, tropical, semiarid, high altitude tropical, temperate and subtropical.
 The climatic conditions produce varying environments that range from the tropical rainforest in the North and the dry regions in the Northeast to the temperate coniferous forests in the South and the tropical savannah in the centre of the country.
 Many other regions have totally different and unique microclimates.